-The other part of the cost function is the distance from the preferred location.
-The distance is calculated in every step, and it highly depends on the traversal method.
+The other aspect of cost function is the distance from the preferred location.
+The distance is calculated at every step, and it depends strongly on the traversal method.
 The minimum distance from the preferred location is 50 pixels in this example.

-Visitedness and preference-based traversal
+Visitedness- and preference-based traversal

-This method (see Section 5.2) visits the unvisited cells first, only reaches the possible minimum distance 3 times during the traversal.
-It can be seen in Figure 30, that the distance is between 180 and 330 pixels most of the time.
+This method (Section 5.2) visits the unvisited cells first, only reaching the possible minimum distance 3 times during the traversal.
+It can be seen in Figure 30 that the distance is between 180 and 330 pixels most of the time.